-The 2014 code of practice removed the requirement for separate 'school action or early years action' and 'school action plus or early years action plus' categories - these were replaced by a single 'SEN support' category (code 'K').
 The Children and Families Act 2014 replaced 'SEN statements' with 'Education, Health and Care plans' (EHC plans).

 During the transitional period - to April 2018 - schools will be able to record pupils as having either 'S' (statement) or 'E' (EHC plan).
 Schools may have some pupils with statements and some who have already moved to EHC plans but no individual pupil can have both.
 An EHC plan is not just the rebadging of a statement.
 To ensure that EHC plans are person-centred and focused on outcomes, an EHC plan must only be issued following a 'transfer review' - an EHC needs assessment.
 For further information see the statutory guidance chapter 6.